Thanks for subscribing! Look out for your first newsletter in your inbox soon!

 Home to Victorian terraces, leafy trees, a random roundabout with five streets and high-end boutiques, Paddington is both a picturesque and lively place to live and a fun spot to explore for the day and night.
 Add in excellent pubs (hey there, Paddo Inn, The London Hotel and The Village Inn) and restaurants (that's you, 10 William St, Ursula's and Saint Peter) and it’s easy to see why Paddo is one of Sydney’s most sought-after ’burbs – even if a home will cost you your left arm.
 And probably a foot.

-Time Out Sydney’s local food writers, including Food & Drink Editor Avril Treasure, who is lucky enough to call Paddo home, have rounded up the best restaurants in the 2021 postcode.
+Time Out Sydney’s local food writers, including Food & Drink Editor Avril Treasure (who once called Paddo home) have rounded up the best restaurants in the 2021 postcode.
 Dress up, hit the streets, and armed with this guide, we promise you’ll eat and drink well.

 Stay in the loop: sign up for our free Time Out Sydney newsletter for more news, food & drink inspo and activity ideas, straight to your inbox.